kyungjae-lee/engineers-notebook/real-time-operating-systems/overview-of-freertos-memory-management.md

 * By default, the FreeRTOS heap (size and starting address) is declared by the FreeRTOS kernel.
 If you don't want the kernel to determine, setting the `configAPPLICATION_ALLOCATED_HEAP` to 1 allows the heap to be declared (i.e., starting address and size) by the application instead.

+### Heap vs. Stack Memory Allocation Speed

+* In general, the stack memory allocation is faster than that of the heap.
+This is because of the way that memory is allocated on the stack.
+Allocating memory on the stack is as simple as moving the stack pointer  up.
+But in Heap, to allocate the memory a recommended algorithm will be  used.